 c) Each WMCA Board/Committee (Economic Growth Board, Employment Committee, Environment & Energy Board, Housing & Land Delivery Board, Investment Board, Wellbeing Board) to have an associated Scrutiny Committee.

-You can support these demands in the following ways:
+You can support these action points in the following ways:

 Share the leaflet with your family, friends, and networks.